Techniques for Improving Productivity

 This “essence” is reflected in all three of the well-known improvement processes: Lean Manufacturing, Theory of Constraints, and Six Sigma.
 The type and depth of information may vary, and there may be considerable differences in the types of actions that are taken and how those actions are prioritized, but Information, Focus, and Action are a common element of all three processes.

 There is another common element in all three of these comprehensive and holistic improvement processes – they are not easy to master.
 There’s a lot of well-written and insightful theory, but much less in the way of practical tips and insights.
 As a result it can be especially difficult for companies to know where to start.
-So while you are evaluating the large-scale options, we have hand-picked three of our favorite strategies for delivering quick wins using the simple and effective IFA (Information, Focus, and Action) model.
+So while you are evaluating the large-scale options, we have hand-picked three of our favorite strategies for delivering quick wins using the simple and effective IDA (Information, Decision, and Action) model.

 Defining Manufacturing Productivity